IDMNYU/DM-GY-6053-Ideation-and-Prototyping-Fall_2017_Bennett/narrative_timeline.md

 *Make sure you watch <a href="http://everythingisaremix.info/watch-the-series" target="_blank">Everything Is A Remix</a> before embarking on this assignment.*

-Create a narrative timeline thread of influences by either creating:
+As research for your future utopia / dystopia project, create an evolution timeline by making one of the following:

+*   an infographic as a pdf (post on your process website) **OR**
 *	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website **OR**
-*	an infographic as a pdf (post on your process website) **OR**
 *	an interactive data visualization and embed within your process website.

-Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get much more specific):
-* Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences.
+The  timeline should reflect:
+* an object or experience that relates to your framing story or message for your future Dystopia / Utopia project

+In other words, show the past history of an existing object or experience (as in how it evolved from when it was first made to how it is now).
+The timeline should contain **at least** 3 iterations if not more.

 Post the timeline to your Process site

----
-Possible Themes:

-*   Animals
-*   Commerce
-*   Education
-*   Engineering
-*   Ethics
-*   Information
-*   Materiality
-*   Media: Moving Image, Photography, Painting, Print, Sound, etc.
-*   Memory
-*   Nature
-*   Networks
-*   Ruins
-*   Science
-*   Sexuality
-*   Systems
-*   The Object
-*   Technology
-*   Time